 1. River Legacy Park (Arlington)

-Coming from Euless, expect under 10 min without traffic — Arlington has enough nearby to make a half-day of it.
+Coming from Euless, expect under 10 min without traffic, and Arlington has plenty nearby to make a half-day of it.

 Location: 701 NW Green Oaks Blvd, Arlington, TX 76006